Vyral/adam-rodriguez/_posts/2021-01-15-the-most-common-forms-of-property-ownership.md

 The most common forms of ownership for an individual in Central Florida are “fee simple” and “leasehold” ownership. **Fee simple ownership is when an individual owns a piece of real estate outright**, meaning they own all the land, dwelling, and air rights to a property.
 Fee simple tenure is also considered indefinite, wherein the owner has the right to sell or dispose of the property as they please.

 **Leasehold ownership is basically where a parcel of land and the building on that land have different owners**.
 So, in essence, the owner of the land is leasing the rights of the property to the tenant.
-Leasehold ownership is also referred to as “tenancy for years” because it generally lasts for a specific period of time.
+Leasehold ownership is also referred to as “tenancy for years” because it generally lasts for a specific period.

 {% include pullquote.html %}